 As it turns out: NO!

-In this post, we’ll go over the ins and outs of what it means to be an influencer, why you might want to become one, and how to go about building your own massive following from the ground up.
+In this post, we’ll go over the ins and outs of what it means to be a social media influencer, how to become an influencer, and how to go about building your own massive following from the ground up.

 If you’re thinking of Kim Kardashian, you’re not wrong.
-She’s considered the original influencer in many circles — but not all influencers follow in her footsteps.
+She’s considered the original influencer in many circles — but not all social media influencers follow in her footsteps.

 An influencer is someone who has a large audience and following.
 Through knowledge, passion, and social intelligence, he or she has developed the authority and the social power to affect the purchasing decisions of his or her audience.

-That being said, an influencer isn’t just a savvy marketer.
+That being said, a social media influencer isn’t just a savvy marketer.
 They don’t just post ads for their products and call it a day.